How You Too Can Improve Your Perseverance Skills with these 10 Tips

 2. Who was the NBA basketball player entrusted to take the game winning shot but failed not once, not twice, but twenty-six times?

-Before showing you the answers, let’s think back to the last few occasions when you embark on a considerably significant course of action.
-For instance, planning a vacation, or the purchase of a big-ticket item, or a business proposal, a job or career change.
+Before revealing the answers, let’s recall occasions when you embarked on significant courses of action, such as planning a vacation, purchasing a big-ticket item, preparing a business proposal, or deciding on a job or a career change.

 Maybe your modus operandi is to begin your planning process by actively looking for problem areas—opportunity costs, substantial risks, lost luggage, just to name a few.
-As you do so, your blood pressure regularly escalates; your stress level increases; your legs turn to rubber; you hyperventilate.
-“Perhaps,” you think to yourself “it’s better to just forget about the whole idea.”
+As you do so, your blood pressure escalates; your stress level increases; your legs turn to rubber; and you hyperventilate.
+“Perhaps,” you think to yourself, “it’s better to just forget about the whole idea.”

 The Perseverance vs. Cut-Your-Losses Conundrum

-When things aren’t going according to plan (assuming you have one) or if you suffered an unfortunate series of “agonizing” setbacks.
-Or when you’re confronted with what seems to be a never-ending stream of overwhelming challenges.
-Do you persuade and convince yourself that it’s just not worth your time and effort?
-That bowing out seems to be an attractive choice?
+When things aren’t going according to plan (assuming you have one), or if you suffered an unfortunate series of agonising setbacks, or when you’re confronted with what appears to be a never-ending stream of overwhelming challenges, do you persuade and convince yourself that, whatever your pursuit might be, it is simply not worth your time and effort?
+Do you see bowing out as an appealing option?

-Do you listen to their advice and give up?
+• Do you heed their advice and throw in the towel?

-Do you worry that you may have bitten off more than you can chew and proceed to cut your losses?
+• Do you fret over biting off more than you can chew and opt to cut your losses?

-There’s absolutely no doubt that some advice are appropriate and beneficial.
-Wise is one who heeds them.
-But truth be told, countless dreams have been abandoned, aspirations crushed, and earnest pursuits extinguished by the cold merciless pounding of mockery disguised as well-intentioned advice.
+There’s absolutely no doubt that some advice is appropriate and beneficial.
+Wise is the one who heeds it.
+But truth be told, countless dreams have been abandoned, aspirations crushed, and earnest pursuits extinguished by the cold, merciless pounding of mockery disguised as well-intentioned advice.

 Tips for Developing and Strengthening Your Perseverance, Persistence, and Tenacity